 The mission of Johns Hopkins University is to educate its students and cultivate their capacity for life-long learning, to foster independent and original research, and to bring the benefits of discovery to the world.
 In service to this mission, the university strives to promote an environment of integrity, ethics and safety.
 All members of the Johns Hopkins community are expected to uphold these standards, which is why The Johns Hopkins Compliance Line was established.
-This independently administered toll-free hotline allows for anonymous (if desired) reporting of serious concerns or violations of any kind.
+This independently administered hotline allows for anonymous (if desired) reporting of serious concerns or violations of any kind.
 Examples include violations of regulations for scientific and scholarly actions and breaches of student life policies.
-Any possible risk involving non-compliance with a law, regulation, or policy should be reported by calling the Compliance "Hotline" at 1-877-WE COMPLY (1-877-932-6675).
+Any possible risk involving non-compliance with a law, regulation, or policy should be reported by calling the Compliance Line at 1-844-SPEAK2US (1-844-773-2528) or submitting a report online.

 Learn more about:

 - How to call if you are hearing impaired

 We hope you will never have a reason to question the integrity of any person or practice you encounter at Johns Hopkins.
 However, if that reason should arise, we assure you that your concerns will be taken seriously and treated in a discreet manner.
 We also promise that no adverse action will be taken against anyone who has raised a concern in good faith.

 The Compliance Line is available to all faculty, employees and students at: